NickMcConnell/Beleriand/docs/command.rst

 Message Commands
 ================

-Repeat level feeling ('^F')
-  Repeats the feeling about the monsters in the dungeon level that you got when you first entered the level.
-If you have explored enough of the level, you will also get a feeling about how good the treasures are.

 View previous messages ('^P')
   This command shows you all the recent messages.
 You can scroll through them, or exit with ESCAPE.